This is the multi-page printable view of this section. Click here to print.

 • Ubuntu

-• Provides a list of versions of the provided server images
+• Provide a list of versions for the supplied server image

 Table.
-GPU Node image and version selection items
+GPU Node image and version selection options

 Category